d3fenderz/macos_security/README.md

 It's non uncommon people don't even enable it.

-[Lulu](https://objective-see.com/products/lulu.html) is a nice and free tools that aims to block unknown **outgoing** connections.
+[Lulu](https://objective-see.com/products/lulu.html) is a nice and free tool that aims to block unknown **outgoing** connections.
 It alerts you when a program is trying to initiate an outgoing connection.
 You get options to block or allow it permanently or temporarily.

 #### The Appstore is 100% safe